|

 contractor and subcontractors who were responsible for the defective

 workmanship that caused water leaks and mold in the units.
-A couple of
+Recently, Mr. Hiss

-years ago, Mr. Hiss successfully defended a general contractor against
+successfully defended a general contractor client from claims alleging defective

 Throughout his career, Mr. Hiss has represented contractors in their

-breach of contract disputes and with protecting their rights through the
+breach of contract disputes and in protecting their rights through the

 effective use of mechanics liens and bond claims.
 This experience